I believe in the importance of charity at Christmastime. I enjoy sharing ideas for giving to others over the holidays.

 3. Donate Your Hair

 My Dad used to have gorgeous hair.
 He wore it long - past the middle of his back.
-I remember when I was growing up I always thought it was so pretty and shiny.
+I remember when I was growing up, I always thought it was so pretty and shiny.
 I never thought I'd see the day when he cut it.
-But 5 years ago, he took the plunge.
-Not only did he cut it, he also decided not to tell anyone until after it was done!
+But five years ago, he took the plunge.
+Not only did he cut it, but he also decided not to tell anyone until after it was done!

 If you'd like to give a child the gift of hair, all you have to do is follow these guidelines:

 - Hair must be a minimum of 10 inches long

 - Hair must be tied in a ponytail or a braid before cutting.

 - Hair must be clean and dry before it's put in an envelope.

 - Colored, permed-out gray hair can be donated.